OpenSILEX/docs-community-dev/docs/localInstallation.md

 #### Initialising Users
 To start using or try Phis, two users are created automatically:
-* admin/admin for administrative rights
+* admin@phis.fr/admin for administrative rights
-* guest/guest for restricted rights
+* guest@phis.fr/guest for restricted rights
-See Phis user documentation for explanation.
+See Phis user documentation for explanation and add other users.

 ### Web service